kuhlaid/svelte2/README.md

 ## Change log

+April 2, 2020
+- creating a staging directory where the src code will be copied and versioning strings will be updated before compiling and building
+- reworking the cache clearing in the main.js and rollup.config.js

 April 1, 2020
 - adding a 'replace-in-file' plugin that allows for string replacement of constants/variables in my distribution/build files (using to clear file cache)
 - tested trying to use the @rollup/plugin-replace and rollup-plugin-modify but only the main.js and svelte files were affected so I had to rework the rollup process